sovrin-foundation/protocol/protocol.md

 Updates to a Revocation Registry can be batched.
 If an Issuer issues and revokes a large number of Claims in a short period of time, these issuances and revocations can be combined in one efficient transaction.
 ### Proving Sub-Protocol
-Proof presentation and verification also follows the Negotiation Pattern, .
-The sub-protocol would start with a

 Proving also follows the Negotiation Pattern with one caveat: there would not be a leading Proof Offer.
 The Proving Sub-Protocol would start with a Proof Request.
 If a Claim holder could not or wished not to provide Proof as requested by the Proof Request, then the claim holder could send a Proof Offer that described the proof it was willing to share.

 Here is the mapping to the pattern: